jonmumm/actor-kit/README.md

   }>;
 ```

-The `waitForEvent` and `waitForState` parameters allow you to specify conditions for when the snapshot should be returned:
+The `waitForEvent`, `waitForState`, and `errorOnWaitTimeout` parameters allow you to specify conditions for when and how the snapshot should be returned:

 - `waitForEvent`: Waits for a specific event to be received by the actor before returning the snapshot.
 The event object must match exactly (deep equality check) with the received event.
 - `waitForState`: Waits for the actor to reach a specific state before returning the snapshot.
 State matching is performed as described in the XState documentation.
+- `errorOnWaitTimeout`: Determines the behavior when a timeout occurs while waiting for an event or state.
+Default is `true`.
+  - If `true` (default), throws a 408 (Request Timeout) error on timeout.
+  - If `false`, returns a 200 status with the current snapshot, even if the wait condition wasn't met.

 State matching works as follows:
 - For simple states, an exact string match is performed.